MicrosoftDocs/azure-management-docs/articles/azure-arc/kubernetes/extensions.md

 ## Create an extension instance

 To create a new extension instance, use the `k8s-extension create` command.
-In the code, use values from your scenario for the required parameter placeholders.
+Use values from your scenario for the required parameter placeholders.

-This example creates an [Azure Monitor Container insights](extensions-release.md#container-insights-in-azure-monitor) extension instance on an Azure Arc-enabled Kubernetes cluster:
+This example creates a [Container insights in Azure Monitor](extensions-release.md#container-insights-in-azure-monitor) extension instance on an Azure Arc-enabled Kubernetes cluster:

 ```azurecli
 az k8s-extension create --name azuremonitor-containers  --extension-type Microsoft.AzureMonitor.Containers --scope cluster --cluster-name <clusterName> --resource-group <resourceGroupName> --cluster-type connectedClusters